 Self as Context

-Besides accepting pain, unpleasant thoughts, and feelings and remaining aware of the present moment, patients must also learn to notice “self as context” or “the observer self.”
+In addition to becoming self-aware and remaining aware of the present moment, patients must also learn to notice “self as context” or “the observer self.”
 Essentially, this means recognizing that their “self” is separate from their thoughts, emotions, or even their physical body.
 This shift in perspective challenges the self the patient has created—especially when it inhibits positive behavioral change.
 For example, when a patient allows his or her identity to become entwined with his or her pain.
 With this practice, patients can learn how to observe their pain without becoming their pain.

 Exercise: Becoming an Observer Self